Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Establishment of a quantization-based description of analytical ptychography

 which is simply a product of two plane wave components, i.e. translating their presence in the scan position-wise exit wave $\Psi_{\vec{r}_s}\left(\vec{r}_0\right)$ consistently with arguments given in subsection \ref{subsec:infofromsinglecounts}.
 Inserting formula \ref{eq:singlecountphasespacedata} within equation \ref{eq:directWDD} leads to an intermediary real-space result given by

 thus introducing a new library of guide functions and validating the hypothesis made in subsection \ref{subsec:GPRIproposal}.
 The notation $\gamma\,=\,\tilde{T}^{WDD^{\,*}}\left(\vec{0}\right)$ is introduced for simplification.
-In particular, this term acts as a proportionality constant and indicates the need for a DC-normalization step after processing the full scattering data, like in the conventional approach.
+In particular, this term acts as a proportionality constant and indicates the need for a normalization by the square rooted DC component, after processing the full scattering data, like in the conventional approach.
+This, however, does not preclude real-time observations and has no incidence on measurements of the phase shift.

 Most importantly, the guide functions are straightforwardly derived, and are defined in $\vec{Q}$-space by

 As such, the quantity $G^{WDD}_{\vec{q}_d}\left(\vec{r}\right)$ is shown to be complex and unitless.
 It results from an inversion of the known Wigner distribution $\Gamma\left(\vec{Q}\,;\,\vec{R}\right)$, with no information having been introduced about the specimen.
 Moreover, it encompasses a plane wave term $e^{-i 2\pi \vec{q}_d\cdot\vec{R}}$, outlining the available knowledge on activated scattering vectors.
 The full library can thus be calculated straightforwardly from pre-established illumination parameters, including the wavelength $\lambda$, convergence half-angle $\alpha$ and aberration function $\chi\left(\vec{q}_0\right)$.
 Finally, as explained above, the summation over $\vec{R}$ only goes as far as the opening of $M\left(\vec{R}\right)$ allows it, thus accounting for detector pixel size.